-Abstract High-molecular-weight glutenin subunits (HMW-GSs) are the most critical grain storage proteins that determine the unique processing quality of wheat.
-Although it is part of the superior HMW-GS pair (Dx5+Dy10), the contribution of the Dy10 subunit to wheat processing quality remains unclear.
-In this study, we elucidated the effect of Dy10 on wheat processing quality by generating and analyzing a deletion mutant (with the Dy10-null allele) and by elucidating the changes to wheat flour following the incorporation of purified Dy10.
-The Dy10-null allele was transcribed normally, but there was a lack of the Dy10 subunit.
-These findings implied that the Dy10-null allele decreased the glutenin:gliadin ratio and negatively affected dough strength (i.e., Zeleny sedimentation value, gluten index, and dough development and stability times) and the bread-making quality; however, it positively affected the biscuit-making quality.
+High-molecular-weight glutenin subunits (HMW-GSs) are the most critical grain storage proteins that determine the unique processing qualities of wheat.
+Although it is a part of the superior HMW-GS pair (Dx5+Dy10), the contribution of the Dy10 subunit to wheat processing quality remains unclear.
+In this study, we elucidated the effect of Dy10 on wheat processing quality by generating and analyzing a deletion mutant (with the Dy10-null allele), and by elucidating the changes to wheat flour following the incorporation of purified Dy10.
+The Dy10-null allele was transcribed normally, but the Dy10 subunit was lacking.
+These findings implied that the Dy10-null allele reduced the glutenin:gliadin ratio and negatively affected dough strength (i.e., Zeleny sedimentation value, gluten index, and dough development and stability times) and the bread-making quality; however, it positively affected the biscuit-making quality.
 The incorporation of various amounts of purified Dy10 into wheat flour had a detrimental effect on biscuit-making quality.
 The results of this study demonstrate that the Dy10 subunit is essential for maintaining wheat dough strength.
 Furthermore, the Dy10-null allele may be exploited by soft wheat breeding programs.

-Keywords: HMW-GS, nonsense mutation, Dy10-null allele, end-use quality
+Keywords: HMW-GS, nonsense mutation, Dy10-null allele, end-use quality doi: 10.1016/j.jia.2022.08.041